Adaptive Weighted LSSVM for Multi-View Classification: Proposed Model

-For multiclass AW-LSSVM, one-vs-all label encoding produces multiple binary subproblems for each view, which can then be solved in a block-structured dual form similar to the structure in multiclass LS-SVM classification~\cite[Eq.(6)]{houthuys2018coupling}.
-After a fixed number of iterations \(T\), we use the following decision rule to classify a new unseen test data point \(\mathbf{x}^*\):
+For multiclass datasets, one-vs-all label encoding produces multiple binary AW-LSSVM subproblems for each view.
+After the optimal number of iterations \(T\), the prediction for a new test sample $\mathbf{x}^*=\{\mathbf{x}^{*(v)}\}_{v=1}^V$ is obtained using Eq.~(\ref{eq:final_score}), which aggregates the soft decision values of all view-specific classifiers, each computed via the decision function in Eq.~(\ref{eq:decision_func}):

-Eq.(\ref{eq:decision-rule}) aggregates soft scores from each view's classifier by simply averaging them.
-The ability of AW-LSSVM to keep the raw features isolated across views makes it well-suited for privacy-preserving learning schemes such as VFL.
+Fig.~\ref{AW-LSSVM} illustrates the overall framework of the proposed method.
+As demonstrated, this algorithm's ability to keep raw features isolated across views suggests potential applicability in VFL, though privacy guarantees remain outside the scope of this paper.
+The detailed training and inference procedures are summarized in Algorithm~\ref{alg:awlssvm}.
+[1]{